proof88/PRooFPS-dd/README.md

 On Dec 16, 2022, the game reached **v0.1 private beta version**, and a compressed build for Windows is available for **[download here](https://drive.google.com/file/d/1K_BQpJHMxsSwKw0s62dnDM7hJs5gK4RP/view?usp=share_link)**.

-The Visual C++ Redistributable Package installer is also included in the zip, it might be needed to be installed before running the game.
+The Visual C++ Redistributable Package installer is also included in the zip, it might be needed to be installed before running the game (use the x86 version).